Benjins/GBADev/README.md

  * Each line of the file indicates an asset, which is converted from art source to game data
  * The game data is output as a header with the same name as the text file (assets.h, sounds.h, midi.h, etc).
 This is included in the project's main.c

-The tileMapper program is Windows-specific, and will not run on Mac/Linux without heavy modification.
+~~The tileMapper program is Windows-specific, and will not run on Mac/Linux without heavy modification.~~

+The tileMapper and animer programs used to be Windows-specific.
+As of now, tileMapper can run on Linux through the X11 libraries.
+However, the open file dialog has not been ported.

 TODO:
  * Finish up DirectSound work